-New technology is continually being added to new vehicles every year.
-Therefore, trucks are constantly being built with more and more complex electrical systems and additional devices.
+New technology is continually being added to vehicles every year.
+Trucks are continually being built with additional devices and more complex electrical systems.
 The alternator is responsible for supplying power to the battery to keep all of these devices running.
 From simply starting the truck and using the radio, navigation system, heated seats, power mirrors, and windows the list of equipment gets pretty long.
 This doesn’t even take into account popular aftermarket accessories such as light bars and plows.

 How long does an Alternator last?

-This answer can vary greatly, simply because there are so many factors that can affect an alternators life.
-It depends on the vehicle, the engine, the conditions in which it’s used, how much electrical equipment it’s regularly operating.
+This answer can vary greatly, simply because there are so many factors that can affect an alternator’s life.
 An alternator can fail at 40,000 miles on some trucks, while others may continue to operate well after 100,000 miles.
+It depends on the vehicle, the engine, the conditions in which it’s used, and how much electrical equipment it’s regularly operating.